pforret/jekyll.forret.com/_posts/2020/2020-12-19-using-homebrew-on-apple-silicon-m1-natively.md

 ## &#x2611;&#xfe0f; native imagemagick

 My first big package to install was `imagemagick`.
-It&#8217;s my go-to tool for image manipulation and part of many of my scripts like e.g. [splashmark](https://blog.forret.com/2020/10/07/new-script-splashmark-easy-unsplash-image-markup-on-the-command-line/).
+It's my go-to tool for image manipulation and part of many of my scripts like e.g. [splashmark](https://blog.forret.com/2020/10/07/new-script-splashmark-easy-unsplash-image-markup-on-the-command-line/).
 Imagemagick has lots of brew dependencies for treating different kinds of files, like _libpng_, _openjpeg_, _webp_ and _ghostscript_.
-Every time brew requires a package that isn&#8217;t installed yet, it stops with the error mentioned above.
+Every time brew requires a package that isn't installed yet, it stops with the error mentioned above.
 You then have to build that package separately and try the original `brew install` again.
 This is how I got imagemagick compiled in the end.

 ## &#x2611;&#xfe0f; m1_homebrew recursive

 I automated this process in the same script **m1_homebrew.sh**. `m1_homebrew recursive imagemagick` first looks for all the dependent packages (via `brew info`), installs those first one by one and then, at the end, installs the main package.
-It can take a long time but it&#8217;s magic when it works.
+It can take a long time but it's magic when it works.

 ## &#x1f625; no native ffmpeg

-Unfortunately, it doesn&#8217;t always work.
+Unfortunately, it doesn't always work.
 I tried it for `ffmpeg`, but this package requires some dependencies that will not build on MacOS M1 for now.
 Concretely: `rust` and `openjdk` cannot be built yet, and ffmpeg requires them.

-  * **rust**: hangs on &#8220;`arch -x86_64 make`&#8221; which implies that it&#8217;s building a x86_64 (Intel) version instead of a arm64 native version,
+  * **rust**: hangs on &#8220;`arch -x86_64 make`&#8221; which implies that it's building a x86_64 (Intel) version instead of a arm64 native version,
   * **openjdk**: &#8220;_configure: The tested number of bits in the target (64) differs from the number of bits expected to be found in the target (32)_&#8220;

 They are both still marked as &#x26a0;&#xfe0f; on the official [Homebrew M1 compatibility list](https://github.com/Homebrew/brew/issues/7857).